 About permanent links

-- In most library databases, the URL in the navigation bar of your internet browser contains session information that will expire, meaning that the URL will not work if you try to use it later on.
+In most library databases, the URL in the navigation bar of your internet browser contains session information that will expire.
+This means that cutting and pasting a database article's URL straight from your internet browser creates a broken link.

 Linking to Articles in Blackboard